CyphrRiot/ArchRiot/README.md

 **Previous Major Improvements**

 - 🚀 **Faster System Updates** - New `upgrade-system` command with better progress tracking and error handling
+- 🔄 **Automatic Update Notifications** - Built-in version checking with periodic notifications for new releases
 - 🎯 **Smart App Launching** - SUPER+G intelligently opens or focuses Signal and other applications
 - 🎨 **Visual Polish** - Fixed fonts and improved consistency across all interfaces
 - 📱 **Better Status Bar** - Enhanced Waybar with improved modules and transparency